 As part of your disaster recovery plan, it is essential that you perform regular backups of your fileSMART system so that Rockend and/or your IT technicians can restore your data and get you operational in the quickest possible time.
-Your data can be lost due to a number of events which you should be prepared for including: data corruption, computer failure, and destruction of your office or equipment from fire, flood, vandalism, theft, or power surges.
+Your data can be lost due to a number of events which you should be prepared for including situations such as: data corruption, virus infection, computer failure, and destruction of your office or equipment from fire, flood, vandalism, theft, or power surges.

 PLEASE NOTE: You are responsible for backing up and protecting your own data.

 With respect to your fileSMART data, there are two options.

 Option 1: Third Party Backup Software

 Implement an automated backup process using a third-party product which is able to back up live SQL databases and, ideally, take a snapshot of the entire PC.

 The backup needs to be stored securely and regularly tested to ensure it can be accessed in the event of a disaster.

 Discuss the options with your IT technicians who would be responsible for setting up, maintaining, and monitoring the backup strategy.
 If you already have a backup strategy for your office servers, fileSMART may already be included.
 All fileSMART data is contained in the main AS_Files folder on the fileSMART server.

 NOTE: This option is only designed for small implementations, over time your document archive will grow to a point where a manual backup becomes unreasonably slow.
 Whilst this speed can be improved by running the backup from the fileSMART Server, it is recommended to implement Option 1: Third Party Backup Software.

 For example if your document archive is around 10G in size, you could be waiting 20 minutes for your backup to complete.